hookbox/hookbox/docs/source/web.rst

 set_user_options
 ===================

-Set the options on a user.
+Set the options for a user.

 Required Form Variables: